A Comprehensive Exploration of SmallVec and String in Rust: From Fundamentals to Practical Applications

 3.1 SmallVec in Action: Parsing Tokens

 Consider a parser that processes tokens (e.g., in a compiler or interpreter).
-Tokens are often small in number per expression, making SmallVec
+Tokens are often small in number per expression, making SmallVec ideal.

 use smallvec::SmallVec;